Knothole Gang: History

 Historically, the St. Louis Cardinals are recognized as sponsoring the first "Knothole Gang club".
 A quote, from Baseball Though a Knothole – A St. Louis History by Bill Borst, pages 38 – 39, tells the story.
 "William Edward Bilheimer, a St. Louis insurance man, introduced the idea of a 'Knothole Gang'.
 With each fifty dollars' worth of stock purchased [in the Cardinal franchise] went one bleacher seat that was opened up free of charge for the city's youth."
 The date was the beginning of the 1917 season.
 This came about as part of the plans when Mrs. Helen Britton sold the Cardinal's club to a "fan syndicate from the city's prominent businessmen that formed an army of stockholders", page 38.
 Executive Branch Rickey developed the idea.

-The knothole gangs came about as professional ballparks were first being built with wooden fences.
-Kids without the price of a seat would find that the wooden fences surrounding the parks provided spy holes to watch the games for free.
-These holes were created when knots in the wood popped out.
-Naturally gangs of kids gathered around the knotholes.